 1. Julia Skinner (compiler): 'Did You Know?
 King's Lynn: a Miscellany' (Francis Frith Collection, 2009), p.5

 2. G. G. Coulton: 'Fourscore Years: an Autobiography' (Readers Union, 1945), p.32.

 The friendly statues

 Only a couple of houses, a hall and a sewage works now remain of Whitlingham hamlet, close to the river Yare and reached by a long and winding road from Trowse Newton (or by the A47 Norwich by-pass, which now slices through the area).
 St. Andrew's church stood on a hill above the river, a small edifice with a round Norman tower.
 Around the parapet at the top there once stood four life-size statues, supposedly of the Evangelists, that were said to have originally come from some old manor house.
-At midnight on New Year's Eve, these figures were believed to march round the parapet, shake hands in greeting, then walk back again - but this could only be seen by unmarried people.
-The church fell into ruin by 1630, and the tower finally collapsed in 1940 (TG274079).
+At midnight on New Year's Eve, these figures were believed to march round the parapet, shake hands in greeting, then walk back again - but this could only be seen by unmarried people.1 According to another local version, the effigies were actually angels, and "when these angels heard the clock strike midnight on Christmas Night, they changed places".2 The church fell into ruin by 1630, and the tower finally collapsed in 1940 (TG274079).